 He has been credited with a major contribution toward transforming the ethos and image of football in Australia to something far more attractive to the broad community than it was.

 In 2007 he returned to his old job at the ARU, leaving again in October 2012.
 During that time, the Wallabies moved from 6th to 2nd in the world rankings and won the Tri Nations tournament in 2011 and finished 3rd at the RWC 2011.
 Also, he negotiated a new broadcasting agreement in 2010 which saw the addition of the Melbourne Rebels, a team funded by private investment.
 Super Rugby, through the ARU’s leadership, embraced the three conference system and the Rugby Championship was created with the inclusion of the Argentinian national team.

-In August 2005 the President of France awarded him the Decoration of Chevalier de la Legion d’Honneur in recognition of his assistance in the organisation of sporting relations between the two countries.
+2005: Received the Decoration of Chevalier de la Legion d’Honneur in recognition of his assistance in the organisation of sporting relations between Australia and France.